qx6ghqkz/gallery-dl-server/README.md

 ### Python

-If you have python ^3.6.0 installed in your PATH you can simply run like this.
+If you have Python ^3.6.0 installed in your PATH you can simply run like this.

 ```shell
 python3 -m uvicorn gallery-dl-server:app --port 9080